(See also Overview of Transplantation.)

 Heart transplantation alone cannot be done if people have severe pulmonary hypertension (high blood pressure in the arteries of the lungs) that has not responded to drug treatment.
 These people would likely be candidates for combined heart-lung transplantation.

 In some medical centers, heart machines can keep people alive for weeks or months until a compatible heart can be found.
-Also, newly developed, implantable artificial hearts (called ventricular assist devices or VADs) that pump blood to the rest of the body are being used to tide people over until a heart is available or are used in people who are not candidates for heart transplantation.
-Because these devices have been greatly improved, they are increasingly being used as a long-term replacement.
+Also, implantable artificial hearts (called ventricular assist devices or VADs) that pump blood to the rest of the body are being used to tide people over until a heart is available or are used in people who are not candidates for heart transplantation.
+These devices are increasingly being used as a long-term replacement.
 As a result, the need for heart transplantation has somewhat decreased.

 About 95% of people who have had a heart transplant are substantially better able to exercise and do daily activities than they were before the transplantation.
 Over 70% return to full-time employment.
 About 85 to 90% of heart transplant recipients survive for at least 1 year.